sachinagrawal21/image-captioning/README.md

 we used bleu score as our scoring parameter and we achieved a bleu score of 0.65

-all of the code are in ipyb file
+all of the code is in ipynb file